 In terms of methodology, the approach employed in this section involves computing the "percentage of countries" rather than the "percentage of internally displaced persons".
 This adjustment aims to prevent any undue influence on the results by countries hosting significant population sizes.
 For instance, Colombia, DRC, Syria, and Ukraine collectively would have accounted for 40% of the total population.

-practice to formal employment.
+68% of countries provide unrestricted access in practice to formal employment.